Accessible Canada Act: Implementation

-On April 1, 2020, the Policy on Service and Digital will come into effect in the Government of Canada.
-This will make the Chief Information Officer (CIO) of Canada responsible for prescribing enterprise-wide information and data standards for accessibility.
-The requirements and direction specified by the CIO will guide the deputy heads to ensure their development and delivery.
+On April 1, 2020, the Policy on Service and Digital came into effect in the Government of Canada.
+This made the Chief Information Officer (CIO) of Canada responsible for prescribing enterprise-wide information and data standards for accessibility.
+The requirements and direction specified by the CIO guide the deputy heads to ensure their development and delivery.

 Organizations which fall under the ACA will need to build accessibility plans, incorporate accessible feedback tools and create annual progress reports to mark progress on accessibility.

 Having measurable progress is a key part of the ACA.
 OPSA is responsible for developing the strategy and supporting its implementation across all government departments.